sh4174/3DStyleGAN/README.md

 ## 3D-StyleGAN for medical images

-3D-StyleGAN is for the generative modeling of full 3D medical images.
+3DStyleGAN for the generative modeling of full 3D medical images.

 Please see the official repo (https://github.com/NVlabs/stylegan2) of StyleGAN2 from NVIDIA for the original code and its license.